 Reaching retiring age in 1956, Gordon was discharged from the New Zealand Army on 6 August 1956 after close to Forty-Five years’ service, the majority of which was spent at Trentham Camp, where he had been a witness of its growth from a rudimentary Training Camp in 1915 to a modern Military Camp.

 Gordon retired in Upper Hutt and passed away at the age of 76 on 28 November 1967.
 Gordon now rests at the Wallaceville Cemetery, Upper Hutt, Wellington, New Zealand.

 During his service, Gordon was awarded the following medals.

 - New Zealand Long & Efficient Service Medal

 Gordon had also been issued with the Silver War Badge.
 The Silver War Badge, also known as the “Wound Badge” or “Services Rendered Badge” was issued during the First World War to personnel who had been honourably discharged due to wounds or sickness from military service.

-In August 1967 Gordon received his Gallipoli lapel badge in the post with a letter apologising for the delay in sending out the Medallion.
-Gordons Gallipoli medallion would arrive a week after his funeral.
+In August 1967, Gordon received his Gallipoli lapel badge in the post with a letter apologising for the delay in sending out the Medallion.
+Gordon Gallipoli’s medallion would arrive a week after his funeral.

-Gordon’s son James would also pursue a military career in the Ordnance Corps.
-Working a civilian storeman at the Main Ordnance Depot in Trentham, James would be attested into the Army on 12 June 1940.
+Gordon’s son James also pursued a military career in the Ordnance Corps.
+Working as a civilian storeman at the Main Ordnance Depot in Trentham, James was attested into the Army on 12 June 1940.
 Serving in Italy with the New Zealand Ordnance Corps with the 2nd NZEF from 1943 to 1945.
-Remaining in the NZAOC at the Main Ordnance Depot, James would retire from the RNZAOC as A Warrant Officer Class Two on 21 April 1961.
+Remaining in the NZAOC at the Main Ordnance Depot, James retired from the RNZAOC as A Warrant Officer Class Two on 21 April 1961.